MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Introduction

 We propose \textbf{M}ulti-\textbf{V}iew\textbf{P}oint \textbf{L}atent \textbf{A}ction \textbf{M}odel (MVP-LAM), which learns discrete latent actions that are highly informative about ground-truth actions.
-MVP-LAM is trained on time-synchronized multi-view videos with a \emph{cross-viewpoint reconstruction} objective, where a latent action inferred from one view is used to predict the future observation in another view.
-This discourages latent actions from encoding the viewpoint-specific information and achieves more action-centric latent actions.
+MVP-LAM is trained on multi-view videos with a \emph{cross-viewpoint reconstruction} objective, where a latent action inferred from one view is used to predict the future observation in another view.
+We find that action-centricity comes from the cross-viewpoint objective itself, not merely from multi-view data, as it discourages encoding viewpoint-specific cues.

-Empirically, MVP-LAM learns more action-centric latent actions than LAMs trained on single-view data with pixel-reconstruction objectives.
-On Bridge V2~\cite{bridgev2}, MVP-LAM achieves higher mutual information between latent actions and ground-truth actions and enables better action prediction accuracy with a simple single linear layer, including under out-of-distribution (OOD) datasets.
-Finally, VLAs pretrained with MVP-LAM latent actions outperform baselines on the SIMPLER \cite{simpler} and LIBERO-Long \cite{libero} benchmarks.
+Empirically, MVP-LAM learns more action-centric latent actions than LAMs trained on single-viewpoint data with a standard reconstruction objective.
+On Bridge V2~\cite{bridgev2} dataset, MVP-LAM achieves higher mutual information between latent actions and ground-truth actions and enables better action prediction accuracy with a simple single linear layer.
+Also, VLAs pretrained with MVP-LAM latent actions outperform baselines on the SIMPLER \cite{simpler} and LIBERO~\cite{libero} benchmarks even with $3\times$ smaller pretraining dataset.
+Finally, we show that MVP-LAM is robust to real-world noise, including synchronization error, and scalable with the number of viewpoints, dataset ratio, and model size.
+These results suggest that MVP-LAM can serve as a step toward a \textit{universal latent action model}.

-Our contributions are summarized as follows: \begin{enumerate} \item We introduce MVP-LAM, a discrete latent action model trained from time-synchronized multi-view videos with a cross-viewpoint reconstruction objective, where a latent action inferred from one view is used to predict the future observation in another view. \item We show that MVP-LAM achieves the highest mutual information with ground-truth actions over baselines and improves action prediction on Bridge V2, including under out-of-distribution evaluation.
-This improvement is achieved without action supervision during latent action learning and without relying on the performance of off-the-shelf models. \item We demonstrate the effectiveness of MVP-LAM latent actions as pseudo-labels for VLA pretraining, shown by improvement of the downstream manipulation performance on SIMPLER and LIBERO-Long. \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate} \item We introduce MVP-LAM, an unsupervised learning framework that learns latent action well-aligned with ground-truth actions.
+MVP-LAM is trained on multi-view video dataset with a cross-viewpoint reconstruction objective, where a latent action inferred from one view is used to predict the future observation in another view. \item We show that MVP-LAM achieves the highest mutual information with ground-truth actions over baselines and improves action prediction on Bridge V2.
+Moreover, MVP-LAM remains robust to viewpoint perturbations at inference, maintaining consistent transition dynamics across views.
+This improvement is achieved without action supervision during latent action learning and without relying on the performance of off-the-shelf models. \item We demonstrate the effectiveness of MVP-LAM latent actions as pseudo-labels for VLA pretraining.
+VLA pretrained with MVP-LAM outperforms several baselines that use $\mathbf{3\times}$ larger pretraining dataset in SIMPLER and LIBERO benchmarks. \end{enumerate}